 • clause 2: terminology used in the standard;

-• clause 6: added-value services;
+• clause 6: post-production processes and activities;

-• annex A: project registration details;
+• annex C: project registration and reports;

-• annex D: style guide;
+• annex D: pre-production tasks;

 • annex F: non-exhaustive list of added-value services;